JeffProgrammer/jbl/README.md

 5) OOP - Parts of the STL are really not true OOP where they should be. std::find vs a find method on a vector, for example, really sucks.

-6) Personal Learning - I wanted to practice writing data structures, because I want too.
+6) Personal Learning - I wanted to practice writing data structures, because I want to.

 # Compilers tested: